paintoterms/paintoterms.github.io/README.md

 </p>
 </h3>
 <p style="font-family:&quot;font-size:medium;">
 Please read the Agreement carefully before using the Service.
-By using Painto (the "App"), you are agreeing to be bound by these terms of use.
+By using FilmClips (the "App"), you are agreeing to be bound by these terms of use.
 If you do not agree to all the terms and conditions of this Agreement, you shouldn’t and aren’t permitted to use the Service.
 This Agreement applies to all visitors, users, and others who access the Service (“Users”).
 </p>
 <h3 style="font-family:&quot;">
 License
 </h3>
 <p style="vertical-align:top;font-family:&quot;font-size:15px;color:#212529;background-color:#FFFFFF;">
 You are granted a terminable, limited, non-transferable, non-exclusive license to install and use this Application on any compatible device that you own and control.
 You may not rent, lease, lend, sell, redistribute or sublicense this Application.
 Unless otherwise stated, all materials contained within the Application, as well as the content arrangement and selection, are protected by copyright, trademark, and other intellectual property laws.
-Painto does not grant any express or implied rights to use this intellectual property.
+FilmClips does not grant any express or implied rights to use this intellectual property.
 </p>
 <p style="vertical-align:top;font-family:&quot;font-size:15px;color:#212529;background-color:#FFFFFF;">
 Except as provided by these Terms, you may not, and you agree not to or enable others to, copy, decompile, reverse engineer, disassemble, attempt to derive the source code of, decrypt, modify, or create derivative works of the Application, or any part thereof.